-- Climbing rope (if possible to hang, that is)
+- Climbing rope (if you’re able to hand it, that is)

 Vulcan offers four basic bumper + barbell packages.
-Starting at $464 for the 205-pound package (160-lbs of basic bumpers + bar) and going as high as $559 for the Alpha plate package (230-lbs of Alpha bumpers + bar).
-All packages come with an Olympic barbell (One Basic by default) and spring collars, but in each package both the bar and the collars can be upgraded to whatever you want.
-This allows you to save a few bucks without having to accept a bar that you’re not interested in.
+Starting at $477 for a 205-lb package (160-lbs of basic bumpers + a bar) and going as high as $617 for the Alpha plate package (275-lbs of Alpha bumpers + bar).
+All packages come with an Olympic barbell (One Basic by default) and spring collars, but in each package both the barbell and the collars can be upgraded to whatever you want.
+This allows you to save some cash but not have to make any compromises on the bar you end up with.

-With these package you’re looking at about a 10% savings from buying it all separate which certainly beats a kick in the butt.
+With these packages you are looking at about a 10% savings from buying it all separately, which certainly beats a kick in the butt with a frozen boot.
 It’s not a huge difference, but with packages that can be customized like this to make sure that you get exactly what you want, anything is something.

-Rogue has a ton of bar + bumper equipment packages.
-They start at $499 and go up to well over a thousand.
+Rogue Fitness has a ton of bar + bumper equipment packages.
+They start at $480 and go up to well over a thousand.
 Rogue doesn’t offer much in the way of discounts on their bar + bumper packages when compared to buying the gear piece-by-piece.
-About all you’re getting by buying a package is free shipping on the bar (bumpers already tend to ship free).
-Unless you see a package that has exactly what you want and nothing more, price out the pieces you actually want separately and consider that route… or go with another vendor to get what you want.
+All you’re getting by buying a package is free shipping on the bar (as bumpers already tend to ship free).
+Unless you see a package that has exactly what you want and nothing more, price out the pieces you actually want separately and consider that route, or go with another vendor to get what you want.

 These first two Crossfit packages are intro packages; very basic.
 They will get you started with your bar, bumpers, a kettlebell and a couple other small things.

-The Basics Package from Vulcan includes a 20 kg Vulcan Standard Olympic Bar (a great bar btw), 230-pounds of black bumper plates, spring collars, gymnastic rings, a 20 kg Vulcan Absolute Kettlebell, and a 20-lb medicine ball.
-You can upgrade your collars to OSO Collars, and you can upgrade the bumper plate set to 260-pounds.
+The Basics Package from Vulcan includes a 20 kg Vulcan Standard Olympic Bar (a great bar btw), 230-lbs of black bumper plates, spring collars, gymnastic rings, a 20 kg Absolute Kettlebell, and a 20-lb medicine ball.
+You can upgrade your spring collars to OSO Collars, and you can upgrade the bumper plate set to 260-lbs.
 The bar cannot be changed, but in this case that probably isn’t going to be a problem.

-Crossfit Package #2 – Rogue SoCal Starter Package – $769
+CrossFit Package #2 – Rogue SoCal Starter Package – $730

-This starter package from Rogue includes 160 pounds of Rogue HG bumper plates (a pair of 10’s, 25’s, and 45’s), spring collars, a Rogue Beater Barbell, a set of Rogue Rings, a Dynamax Medicine Ball, and a 24 kg kettlebell.
-This package has the same core contents as the package from Vulcan above, but the Vulcan package has 70-pounds more of bumpers and a far superior barbell – and for not a big price difference.
+This starter package from Rogue includes 160 pounds of Rogue HG bumper plates (a pair of 10’s, 25’s, and 45’s), spring collars, Rogue Echo Bar, a set of Rogue Rings, a Dynamax Medicine Ball, and a 24 kg kettlebell.
+This package has the same core items as the Vulcan package above, but the Vulcan package has 70-lbs more of bumpers and a superior bar – and for not a big price difference.

 What I think…

 I think the Vulcan package is a better deal.
-The Standard is a legit barbell (28.5 mm) while the Beater Bar from Rogue is a cheap, thicker budget bar (31 mm).
+The Echo isn’t a bad bar anymore (and it beats the old Beater) but the Standard is much nicer.
 Yeah the Vulcan package costs more, but you get a lot more weight included (160 will not be enough weight for very long) along with that better bar.
 Technically the Vulcan bumpers are just a better product as well, especially when it comes to the thinner, light plates – much more durable.

 Since both of these are minimal starter packages, regardless of which you prefer, you will need additional equipment, so keep that in mind.
 You may find that the following packages are a better deal in the long run.

-The following two package are much more complete packages than the previous two.
-These packages will get you a lot closer to having everything you need to train at home.
+The following two packages are much more complete than the previous two.
+These will get you a lot closer to having everything you need to train at home.

-The One Standard Package includes a Vulcan One Basic 20 kg barbell, 230-pounds of Vulcan bumper plates, an H-Basic Squat Stand, two kettlebells (16kg and 24kg), two medicine balls, a 3-in-1 plyometric box, and spring collars.
-The bar, the collars, and the amount of weight included can all be customized in this package.
-Even the medicine ball weights can be changed.
+The One Standard Package includes a Vulcan One Basic 20 kg barbell, 230-lbs of Vulcan bumper plates, an One Basic Squat Stand, two kettlebells (16kg and 24kg), two medicine balls, a 3-in-1 plyometric box, and spring collars.
+The barbell, collars, and amount of weight included can all be customized in this package.
+Even the weight of the medicine balls can be changed.

-The Rogue Bravo Package includes 230 pounds of Rogue HG bumper plates (a pair of 10’s, 25’s, 35’s and 45’s), the zinc coated Ohio Bar (much better than the Beater Bar in the SoCal package), a 35-pound and 55-pound kettlebell, HG collars, set of Rogue Rings, 20-pound Dynamax Ball, an SR-3 speed rope, and an Abmat.
+The Rogue Bravo Package includes 230-lbs of Rogue HG bumper plates (pair of 10’s, 25’s, 35’s and 45’s), the zinc coated Ohio Bar (much better than the Echo Bar in the SoCal), a 35 and55-pound kettlebell, HG collars, set of Rogue Rings, 20-pound Dynamax Ball, an SR-3 speed rope, and an Abmat.

 While a much more complete package than the Rogue SoCal, it runs awfully close in price to the Vulcan Standard package while containing no squat stand.
-You can add an S-1 Squat Stand to this package for $350, but that puts the price way over the Vulcan package.
+You can add an S-1 stand to this package for $350, but that puts the price way over the Vulcan package.

 What I think…

 Again I like the Vulcan package more.
 It’s more flexible and you get more equipment for the money.
-Personally I don’t like the idea of paying for an AbMat and a jump rope in a large package like these.
+I don’t like the idea of paying for an AbMat or jump rope in large packages like this.
 I don’t like paying for a plyometric box in a package either, but overall that package is still a better buy.
 Whichever route you go, both of these companies offer great equipment that will last forever, so you’ll never have to worry about whether or not you own reliable gear.

 The Warrior Package has just about everything you could ever need for home Crossfit.
-This package has 320 pounds of bumper plates (10’s, 25’s, 35’s, and two pairs of 45’s), change plates, an Ohio Bar, five kettlebells, collars, rings, parallettes, dynamax ball, slam ball, climbing rope, speed rope, and abmat.
+This package has 320-lbs of bumper plates (10’s, 25’s, 35’s, and two pairs 45’s), change plates, an Ohio Bar, five kettlebells, collars, rings, parallettes, a Dynamax ball, slam ball, a climbing rope, speed rope, and AbMat.
 In addition to all that, it comes with a Concept 2 Rower.
-This huge collection sells for around $2700 and ships for free.
+This huge collection sells for around $2725 and ships for free.

-What really sets this apart from the other packages is the rower.
-Rower’s are a big investment and often the last thing purchased because of the price (even a GHD is cheaper).
+What really sets this apart from the other packages is the Concept2 Rower.
+Rower’s are a big investment and often the last thing purchased because of the price (even a GHD costs less).
 Get it included in a package like this and you’re good to go.
-The only thing you’d ever need to consider buying in the future would be that optional GHD and a power rack (or squat stands) with a pull-up bar.
+The only thing you’d ever need to consider buying in the future would be that optional GHD and a power rack/squat stand with a pull-up bar.
 I do think for nearly $3k you shouldn’t have to worry about a squat stand, but alas.

-If you’re not able to buy a big Crossfit package due to budget and you need to build on your garage gym piece by piece, one of the bigger investments will be your bumper plates.
-I’ve written two different posts on bumper plates that include pricing and specifications from various retailers.
+If you’re not able to buy a big Crossfit package due to budget and you need to build on your garage gym piece by piece, one of the bigger investments will be your bumpers.
+I’ve written two different articles on bumper plates that include pricing and specs from various retailers.
 Rather than rewrite all of that again, I will link to those posts.

-- Bumper Plates Review & Shopping Guide – Info on the different types and brands of bumper plates, including pricing.
+- Bumper Plates Review & Shopping Guide – Guide to the different types and brands of bumper plates, including pricing.

 - Bumper Plates Sets Helpful Pricing Guide – Pricing for various bumper plate sets from the different major manufacturers.

-For those interested in the TL;DR short-version… if you’re buying your bumpers one pair at a time, take a look at the Rogue Echo bumper plates or Rogue HG 2.0 bumper plates, to save money by buying sets, Vulcan plates are the way to go 100%.
+For those interested in the TL;DR short-version… if you’re buying your bumpers one pair at a time, take a look at the Rogue Echo bumper plates or Rogue HG bumper plates.
+To save money by buying sets, Vulcan plates are the way to go 100%.

-This is another subject I touch on regularly here at Garage Gyms.
-Like with the bumper plates above, if you’re not looking to purchase a package deal and will be buying a barbell separately, there are a lot of barbells out there to consider.
+This is another subject I write about frequently here at Garage Gyms.
+As with the bumper plates above, if you’re not looking to purchase a package deal and will be buying a barbell separately, there are a lot of barbells out there to consider.
 Take a look at this post: Olympic Barbell Review & Shopping Guide.
-You will get all the information you ever wanted about barbell construction, options, manufacturers, and pricing.
-This will show you how to shop for a barbell.
+You’ll get all the information you ever wanted about bar construction, options, manufacturers, and pricing.
+This will show you how to best shop for a barbell.
 I also showcase a ton of the better barbells currently on the market.

-Crossfit frequently uses rowers in the WOD’s.
-The rower is an incredible piece of equipment and one that you will ultimately want to add to your gym as you progress with Crossfit.
+CrossFit frequently utilizes the rower in their WODs.
+The rower is an absolutely incredible piece of equipment, and one that you will ultimately want to add to your garage gym as you progress with CrossFit.
 I don’t think you have to run out and buy one right away though, as I think the bar, weights, rings, and all that other stuff is much more important to start with.

-When you do decide to add a rower to your gym, just remember that Crossfit uses the Concept 2 Model D rower.
-Check out this article to find out why the rower is so incredible, why Crossfit chose to incorporate the rower, and who has the lowest price on the whole Concept 2 line.
+When you do decide to add a rower to your gym, just remember that CrossFit prefers the Concept2 Model D rower.
+Check out this article to find out why the rower is so amazing, why CrossFit chose to incorporate the rower, and who has the lowest price on the whole Concept 2 line.